GEIGER COMMUNITY CORRECTIONS PROGRAMS

 Drug Alcohol Treatment (IOP) - For inmate offenders, Intensive Outpatient Program combined with MRT and re-entry services.
 12 inmates per session.
 72 hours required.
-Open-ended and offered in collaboration with New Horizon Care Centers instructors Eileen Jacobson and Art Garcia.
+Open-ended and offered in collaboration with New Horizon Care Centers instructor Eileen Jacobson.
 Intended for inmates with 90+ days to serve.
-We currently have two groups, numbering up to 12 per group.

 MRT - Moral Reconation Therapy.
 Open ended class started at Geiger in May of 2011.
 Designed to reduce recidivism by confronting underlying behaviors and attitudes, evaluating how behaviors have negatively impacted one’s self and others, and identifying steps to achieve life goals.
 Curriculum empowers participants to take responsibility for their actions and the consequences of those actions, and making choices designed to achieve desired outcomes.
 In-house instructors (Case Managers both MRT trained.)
 For inmates with 90+ days to serve.